Alxandr/master-thesis/src/chapter-4/others.md

-# Looking to others
+# Looking to Others
-NTNU is not the only, nor the first university to attempt to use digital exams, and other universities across the world has done so using different solutions.
+NTNU is not the only, nor the first university to attempt to use digital exams, and other universities across the world have done so using different solutions.
 The Lebanese French University in Kurdistan developed their own solution using normal web technologies and a custom browser implementation written in C# without the normal close/minimize/maximize buttons normally shown on windows